richafnu/Viva/Viva/learning/workday-create-raas-report.md

           | Comparison Type |  Prompt the user for the value and ignore the filter condition if the value is blank |
           | Comparison Value | Ending Prompt |

-       1. Go to filter and add 2 new "And" filters and input following values:
+       1. Go to the filter and add the following values:

           |     And/Or    |     (    |     Field    |     Operator    |     Comparison   type    |     Comparison   value    |     )    |     Indexed    |
           |---|---|---|---|---|---|---|---|